Frequently asked questions.

 What happens in the first appointments?

-Free Initial Consultation to understand your needs and build a clear picture of your child’s learning journey, your concerns, their strengths, motivations, and potential.
+• Free Initial Consultation to understand needs and goals, building a picture of their learning journey, concerns, strengths, motivations, and potential.

 Support is designed to be short to mid-term, often across an academic term, though this varies by need.
 The number of sessions can be estimated after the first few sessions have taken place.